ashleefv/BeeNestABM/README.md

     proposedVelocity = 10.^random(velocityPDF,numBees,1); % m/s

-Bees that were already active in the previous time step have two options for velocities: 1) if the proposed velocity is +/- velocityPerturbationAlwaysAccept % of the current velocity, then the proposedVelocity is accepted or 2) if the proposed velocity is outside the +/- velocityPerturbationAlwaysAccept %  range, then the updatedVelocity will have a 10% probability of accepting the proposed value and 90% probability of staying at the currentVelocity. velocityPerturbationAlwaysAccept defaults to 20 for a range of +/- 20% around the currentVelocity.

-    % case 1 for bees that were active in the previous time step
-    % Accept proposedVelocity if within +/- velocityPerturbationAlwaysAccept of the currentVelocity
-    % velocityPerturbationAlwaysAcceptAccept_idx is the logical index for the bees that satisfy the criteria velocityPerturbationAlwaysAcceptAccept_idx = ...
-       (proposedVelocity <= (1+velocityPerturbationAlwaysAccept).*currentVelocity) ...
-       & (proposedVelocity >= (1-velocityPerturbationAlwaysAccept).*currentVelocity);
-    updatedVelocity(velocityPerturbationAlwaysAcceptAccept_idx) = proposedVelocity(velocityPerturbationAlwaysAcceptAccept_idx);

-% velocityPerturbationMightAcceptProb acceptance rate outside of the window around
-% the currentVelocity
-% consider all that were not already accepted velocityPerturbationMightAccept_idx = 1-velocityPerturbationAlwaysAcceptAccept_idx;
-velocityRandom = rand(size(proposedVelocity));
-% set the velocityRandom for the already accepted where they will always
-% fail the probability check below so that they are not manipulated again velocityRandom(~velocityPerturbationMightAccept_idx) = 1;
-% idx is the index for the bees that satisfy the criteria velocityPerturbationMightAccept_idx  = (velocityRandom < velocityPerturbationMightAcceptProb);
-updatedVelocity(velocityPerturbationMightAccept_idx) = proposedVelocity(velocityPerturbationMightAccept_idx);

 Bees that were previously inactive are set at a velocity selected from the empirically determined distribution of bee velocities velocityPDF.

     switchToActive_idx = switch_idx & move_idx; % logical index of the bees that are moving that switched their activity this iteration